 There’s little information other than his name linked to a report from The Mirror, but Jurgen Klinsmann is one of a pair of high-profile names linked with the vacant Aston Villa job.

 Paul Lambert was canned today by the never-been-relegated club, opened the door to the usual list of potential replacement managers.
 Of course Tim Sherwood was mentioned, but the U.S. men’s national team manager got a nod as well.

-once again talk about Landon Donovan not going to World Cup see Klinsmann move onto greener pastures, it’s hard to imagine Klinsmann is frothing to jump into a relegation battle (especially given the contractual health of his U.S. deal).
+Does it make any sense?
+As much as droves of USMNT fans would fall all over themselves to once again talk about Landon Donovan not going to World Cup see Klinsmann move onto greener pastures, it’s hard to imagine Klinsmann is frothing to jump into a relegation battle (especially given the contractual health of his U.S. deal).

 So, no, the departure would be about as shocking as it gets in U.S. soccer circles.
 That isn’t to say it’s impossible, but The Mirror is likely just searching for American web clicks.
 Which, all-in-all, I suppose we’re feeding into with this post.

 But if it happens, we of course 100 percent thought it was a legitimate rumor and that’s why we’re bringing it to you.